dan2995/Testing-Task/readme.md

 each test (scenario) would have its own JSON file to represent the user being created in that particular test.

 In the test class (RegistrationPage_test.js), one can find a Before method which executes before each test scenario to execute the common code for all scenarios.
-Then, one can find 3 scenarios; 'Test Registration Page - Success', 'Test Registration Page - Register Duplicate User' and 'Test Registration Page - Check for Field Validations Required'.
-In the first scenario, I am testing the success path - the path where all fields are valid and I assert that after registration, the application logs in with the correct user just registered.
+Then, one can find 3 scenarios; 'Test Registration Page - Success', 'Test Registration Page - Register Duplicate User',
+'Test Registration Page - Check for Field Validations Required' and 'Test Registration Page - Check for Field Validations'.
+In the first scenario, I am testing the success path - the path where all fields are valid and I assert that after registration, the application logs in with the correct user just registered and that the personal details match those that the user registered with.
 In the second scenario, I am testing that the system does not allow duplicate users to register since the username must be unique.
-In the final scenario, I am testing that if one tries to leave the required fields empty, the system shows that these fields are required.
+In the third scenario, I am testing that if one tries to leave the required fields empty, the system shows that these fields are required.
+In the final scenario, I am testing that if invalid data is passed to the system, the respective UI validation errors are shown.

 With regards to Page Objects, I have implemented two: HomePageObject.js and RegistrationPageObject.js (found at './pages').
 In the HomePageObject, I have implemented 3 methods: one to go to the registration page via the pop up which is shown when one goes to the tipico website and the other two click on the